-Survey year 2009 includes all graduates who completed their studies in the winter term of 2008/09 or in the summer term of 2009.
-They received their invitations to participate in the survey in the fall of 2010.
+Example: Survey year 2019 includes all graduates who completed their studies in the winter term of 2018/19 or in the summer term of 2019.
+They received their invitations to participate in the survey in the fall of 2020.

 3. What happens in the survey process?